patternfly/patternfly-react/packages/react-core/src/components/Content/examples/Content.md

 ```

- Html elements wrapped by `<Content>` are styled by the Content component.
+HTML elements wrapped by `<Content>` are styled by the content component.

 ### Wrapped in TextContent